-Using honey in a homemade anti-dandruff shampoo can balance scalp pH and eliminate flakes while leaving hair soft and shiny.
-"Honey makes a great scalp cleanser as it's antibacterial and antifungal and gentle on the scalp," says Reslan.
-For this, you should prefer unprocessed raw honey as it has more antioxidants, vitamins, minerals, and healing properties.
+Using honey in a homemade anti-dandruff shampoo can balance scalp pH and eliminate flakes while leaving hair soft and shiny: "Honey makes a great scalp cleanser as it's antibacterial and antifungal and gentle on the scalp," says Reslan.
+For this, you should use unprocessed raw honey.

 Combine one tablespoon of raw honey with 1/4 cup of water in a mug or squeeze bottle.
 You can also add one tablespoon of aloe vera gel to get extra soothing benefits.
 Just shake well, and your honey shampoo is ready to be massaged on wet hair for a minute, and then rinse thoroughly.
 Repeat it weekly for better results.